-* World share markets add to last week's decline; volatility rises
+* World share markets add to last week's decline; volatility

 * U.S. Treasury yield hits 2-year high

 * Wall St extends losses; S&P 500 off more than 2 pct

 * Copper near three-year low; gold, oil extend losses

 NEW YORK, June 24 Global equities, bond prices